 Welcome to our website!

-The Colorado Advance Directives Consortium (“CADC,” “the Consortium”) is an informal organization of professionals in healthcare, senior services, law, and ethics dedicated to improving the tools and processes for healthcare decision making in Colorado.
+The Colorado Advance Directives Consortium (CADC) is an informal organization of professionals in healthcare, senior services, law, and ethics dedicated to improving the tools and processes for healthcare decision making in Colorado.

 Since 2006, the CADC has played key roles in revising the Colorado CPR directive regulations and the Living Will statute, and launching the Medical Orders for Scope of Treatment program.

-The Consortium is currently working with Life Quality Institute and other stakeholder organizations to offer education on the program to EMTs, long-term care facilities, hospitals, home health, and hospice.
-Widespread education and “buy-in” is needed to fully implement the program.To request a training, click here; to receive information on upcoming trainings and educational opportunities, subscribe to the Life Quality Institute newsletter.
+The CADC is currently working with other stakeholder organizations to offer education on the program to emergency medical responders, long-term care facilities, hospitals, home health, and hospice agencies.
+Widespread education and “buy-in” is needed to fully implement the program.To request a training, click here; to receive information on upcoming trainings and educational opportunities, subscribe to our newsletter.

 IMPORTANT: The Medical Orders for Scope of Treatment program has been in effect in Colorado since passage of the “Directives Concerning Medical Orders for Scope of Treatment” statute (C.R.S.
 15-18.7-101-110) in 2010.
 (See MOST in Colorado page.)
 No patient or provider is required to complete a MOST form, however, when presented with a MOST, healthcare providers MUST: